ajeetblog/blog/_posts/2018-03-28-DesignsComputeInfra.1.md

 categories: [Azure]
 author: Ajeet
 ---
-In this post we will discuss about Design VM deployments by leveraging availability sets, fault domains, and update domains in Azure
+In this post we will discuss about Design VM deployments by leveraging availability sets, fault domains, and update domains in Azure.

 <!--more-->